Anika is a Theater Professional from Fort Worth, Texas who has worked in London and New York.

 Anika also started offering her services as a consultant on resumes and headshots, after discovering that many of her actor friends in NYC were unsure about how to format their resumes or pick the best headshots.
 Her time as the Assistant Talent manager for Actorshop Productions in London has given her a look into what agencies are looking for, and how to best present yourself for auditions.
 She offers every resume and headshot a unique opinion and coaches actors on branding and first impressions on agencies.

 After 2 successful years in New York, Anika has moved back to her hometown of Fort Worth, Texas in the interest of her health.
-She is currently a suit specialist with a splash of bartending on the side.
-She is currently in the process of applying to Graduate School and developing her play The Seventh Chair, a historical fiction play based on the wives of Henry VIII.
+She is about to start a theatre program at EHHS in Fort Worth.
+She is also developing her play The Seventh Chair, a historical fiction play based on the wives of Henry VIII.

 In her spare time, Anika likes reading, trivia, photography and funny photo captions, changing from third to first person narratives and, when she has access to fire, art welding.

 At the end of the day, Anika feels that the arts can fix anything, and when that doesn’t work, there’s always duct tape.